About Hyper IgD Syndrome (HIDS), one of the Mevalonate Kinase Deficiency (MKD) illnesses.

 For a short overview of HIDS, click here.

 Symptoms are usually present before the age of one.
 However, because these symptoms, such as a high fever, are typical in early childhood, many doctors and parents may not recognize the symptoms as being abnormal until the child is older.
 A few cases of adult or later-onset HIDS have been reported.

 Symptoms do vary greatly among individuals and even from flare to flare in the same person.
 The symptoms can also be progressive, as many parents report that their child develops more symptoms and symptoms may become more severe or pronounced with each flare over time.
 In some adults, the symptoms may become less frequent and less severe.
 But this does not happen in all cases.

-Severity of symptoms, and signs of chronic inflammation, can vary greatly between each case of MVK, but these are generally lifelong diseases for most patients.
-Most patients with the HIDS form of MVK have significant symptoms during flares of their disease and can have some chronic inflammatory issues, but few have significant, permanent damage to their organs or tissues.
+Severity of symptoms, and signs of chronic inflammation, can vary greatly between each case of MKD, but these are generally lifelong diseases for most patients.
+Most patients with the HIDS form of MKD have significant symptoms during flares of their disease and can have some chronic inflammatory issues.

 Common Hyper-IgD Syndrome Symptoms